 Derivation of the field of all possible velocities.
 Identification of an expanding frame with the field of all possible velocities.
-Constructing one of the Higgs fields: a first glimpse of the spin asymmetry in the weak force.
+Constructing one of the three Higgs fields.
+A first glimpse of the spin asymmetry in the weak force.

 The identical fermion explosion